Andreas-Froyland/win-media-control/README.md

 // ]
 ```

-**Note:** Browser tabs (Firefox, Chrome, Edge) are automatically detected and labeled as "Browser Name (Tab)".
-The package intelligently identifies which browser is playing media even when Windows assigns cryptic session IDs to individual tabs.
+**Note:** The package uses the same approach as Windows' media overlay - it retrieves the **FileDescription** from the running process.
+Firefox tabs are automatically detected even when Windows assigns cryptic session IDs.

 ### Play Media